Oct 6, 2020

 What we mean by “eating disorders are brain disorders”

-Anyone who’s ever dealt with an eating disorder or supported a loved one as they’ve navigated the challenging, frustrating, and potentially life-threatening journey through an ED (eating disorder) knows one thing for certain: there is no shortage of misinformation out there about these diseases.
+Anyone who’s ever dealt with an eating disorder or supported a loved one as they’ve navigated the challenging, frustrating, and potentially life-threatening journey through eating disorder recovery knows one thing for certain: there is no shortage of misinformation out there..
 People still believe eating disorders are rooted in superficiality or that these illnesses are a choice — neither assertion could be further from the truth.
-The myths around anorexia, bulimia, and binge eating disorder are pervasive and persistent and they continue to detract from the reality of these illnesses: eating disorders are brain disorders and as such, require the kinds of effective, targeted therapeutic strategies that Equip uses.
+The myths around anorexia, bulimia, binge eating disorder, and are pervasive and persistent and they continue to detract from the reality of these illnesses: eating disorders are brain disorders.

 - It recognizes that the resulting malnourishment of an eating disorder can and does affect thoughts and behaviors, so nutritional rehabilitation is a priority and families are expected to be involved in that process.

-- The treatment itself is “theoretically agnostic” and makes no assumptions about the origin of the disorder.
+- The treatment itself is and makes no assumptions about the origin of the disorder.

 - It separates the individual from their illness — a person is not their eating disorder